mom suffering from postpartum depression holding her sleeping baby

 For those of you who are pregnant as you are reading this, talk to your partner and besties about PPD *now*.
 Send them this blog post or print up a list of symptoms or just have a talk about how you may need some help getting some help after this baby is born.

-And if you are reading this and hiding from your own PPD then honey, please, please call your doctor.
+And if you are reading this and hiding from your own PPD then, please, please call your doctor.
 Tell your partner.
 Call your bestie.
 It can get so much better, but you need some help.
 I don’t know a single mother who doesn’t.

 Great sites, posts and books: